nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 * Names with multiple spaces are treated as if they contain a single space, and names are not case-sensitive.<br>
   e.g. `alex yeoh` and `Alex  yeoh` are the same as `Alex Yeoh`.

+* Overlapping lesson times will not be merged to provide flexibility for multiple schedules.<br>
+  e.g. `lt/MON-15:00-17:00` and `lt/MON-16:00-18:00` will remain as separate entries.

 * During comparison, addresses, task descriptions and notes with multiple spaces are treated as if they contain a single space, and comparison is not case-sensitive.<br>
   e.g. `nt/Test  1` and `nt/  TeST 1` are treated as the same.